jdittrich/userNeedResearchBook/text/allURBook.md

 If we put the pieces of data which mention the same things in the same group we get these two groups:

-- Theme: Utterances with HTML
+- Theme (based on same-things-being-mentioned):: Utterances with HTML
 	- To try out stuff in HTML is fun
 	- To know these 'attributes' of HTML-'tags' makes writing code easier.
-- Theme: Utterances with JavaScript
+- Theme (based on same-things-being-mentioned):: Utterances with JavaScript
 	- I analyze JavaScript code to understand patterns
 	- It is great to quickly test something using a JavaScript framework

 Organizing the data by the insights we may draw from the data the structure look like this:

-- Theme/Insight: Trying out is good
+- Theme (based on an insight about the participants): Trying out is good
 	- To try out stuff in HTML is fun
 	- It is great to quickly test something using a javascript framework
-- Theme/Insight: Learning makes own coding better
+- Theme (based on an insight about the participants): Learning makes own coding better
 	- I analyze Javascript code to understand patterns
 	- To know these 'attributes' of HTML-'tags' makes writing code easier.

 </div>

-## Doing the right Analysis
+## Doing the »right« Analysis

 The data analysis is done by inferring themes from several  data points.
 Thus the process is empirical (as it is based on gathered data) but if the same data is used, analysis made by different people will differ.
 This is because the result of the analysis depends on the reasonable but still individual and debatable interpretation of the data.
-You could say that »looking at last years design to quickly reuse elements« belongs to a group concerned with »I want to save time« or to one related to the topic of »reviewing designs for inspiration« (given that it could serve both from the user's perspective).
+You could say that »looking at last years design to quickly reuse elements« belongs to a theme concerned with »I want to save time« or to one related to the topic of »reviewing designs for inspiration« (given that it could serve both from the user's perspective).

-There is no right or wrong nor a clear cut criteria of being »close enough« to the data when you group your data in themes.
+There is no »right« or »wrong« nor a clear cut criteria of being »close enough« to the data when you group your data in themes.
 Instead of having a clear, measurable rule like »you must have p&#060;0.05 significance« in statistics, most important is that your analysis is plausible (instead of »right« or »wrong«).